UsmanSimple/Customer-Review-EDA-Sentiment-Analysis/README.md

 <p>The dataset is a collection of 23486 Rows and 10 column variables that constitutes the review of Women's Clothings E-commerce Reviews.
 Each row includes a written comment as well as additional customer information.
 Also each row corresponds to a customer review, and includes the variables: </p>

-Clothing ID: Integer Categorical variable that refers to the specific piece being reviewed.
+<p> Clothing ID: Integer Categorical variable that refers to the specific piece being reviewed</p>.
-Age: Positive Integer variable of the reviewers age.
+<p> Age: Positive Integer variable of the reviewers age. </p>
-Title: String variable for the title of the review.
+<p> Title: String variable for the title of the review.</p>
-Review Text: String variable for the review body.
+<p> Review Text: String variable for the review body.</p>
-Rating: Positive Ordinal Integer variable for the product score granted by the customer from 1 Worst, to 5 Best.
+<p> Rating: Positive Ordinal Integer variable for the product score granted by the customer from 1 Worst, to 5 Best.</p>
-Recommended IND: Binary variable stating where the customer recommends the product where 1 is recommended, 0 is not recommended.
+<p> Recommended IND: Binary variable stating where the customer recommends the product where 1 is recommended, 0 is not recommended.</p>
-Positive Feedback Count: Positive Integer documenting the number of other customers who found this review positive.
+<p> Positive Feedback Count: Positive Integer documenting the number of other customers who found this review positive.</p>
-Division Name: Categorical name of the product high level division.
+<p> Division Name: Categorical name of the product high level division.</p>
-Department Name: Categorical name of the product department name.
+<p> Department Name: Categorical name of the product department name.</p>
-Class Name: Categorical name of the product class name.
+<p> Class Name: Categorical name of the product class name.</p>